-We believe that it is the privilege and responsibility of the saved to witness and proclaim the Gospel to all mankind (Matthew 28:18-20; Acts 1:8; Romans 1:14-16; 2 Corinthians 5:19-20).
+We believe that it is the privilege and responsibility of believers to witness and proclaim the Gospel to all mankind (Matthew 28:18-20; Acts 1:8; Romans 1:14-16; 2 Corinthians 5:19-20).

-As an organization, DM2 exists to prayerfully, personally, and economically support the church’s efforts to spread the Gospel and establish local churches, both here and abroad.
+As an organization, DM2 exists to support the church’s efforts to spread the Gospel and establish local churches, both here and abroad.
 Believers considered for missionary service with DM2 must reflect a godly walk and exhibit humble submission to the Lord.
 He or she must be doctrinally sound, walking according to the Spirit, confirmed and sent forth by a local church (Acts 13:1-5; 16:1-3; Philippians 4:14-18; Romans 15:24).

 Children are counted as a gift from the Lord and are fully human from the moment of conception (Psalms 127:3, 139:13-16).
 Parents are to train their children in love by modeling godliness, teaching them Scripture, disciplining them, and providing wisdom and counsel (Deuteronomy 6:4-7; Proverbs 1:8-9, 13:24, 22:6).
 Parents are to care for the needs of their children (2 Corinthians 12:14, Ephesians 6:4).
 Children are to obey their parents with respect and honor, caring for them in their times of need and old age (Exodus 20:12; Leviticus 19:32; Proverbs 23:22; Ephesians 6:1-3; Colossians 3:20; 1 Timothy 5:3-8).

 Holy Angels: We believe that angels are created beings and are never to be worshiped.
 Although they are a higher order of creation than mankind, they were created to serve and worship God (Luke 2:9-14; Hebrews 1:6-7, 14, 2:6-7; Revelation 5:11-14, 19:10, 22:9).

 Fallen Angels (or demons): We believe that Lucifer was a perfect created angel, who through pride became a fallen being (Ezekiel 28:15), the author of sin, and the primary source of Adam’s rebellion.
 He is now called Satan.
 Satan is the declared enemy of God and man.
 In the end, he and the angels that fell with him (his demons) will be eternally punished in the Lake of Fire.
 Satan incurred judgment by rebellion against his Creator (Isaiah 14:12-17, Ezekiel 28:11-19).
 He enticed an enormous number of angels to follow him in his rebellion against God (Matthew 25:41, Luke 10:18, Revelation 12:1-14).

 THE BLESSED HOPE AND JUDGMENT SEAT OF CHRIST

 We believe that the next great event in God’s prophetic plan will be the coming of the Lord in the air to bodily remove from earth the entire church, the bride of Christ (John 14:1-3), just as He promised.
 This extraction will include all living believers in Christ and all who previously died since Pentecost (1 Corinthians 15:51-52).
 Theologically speaking, this event is labeled the Rapture.

-Scripture calls this event the “blessed hope” (Titus 2:11-14).
+Scripture calls the Rapture the “blessed hope” (Titus 2:11-14).
 We believe that every believer is to consistently look for this event to occur at any moment during his or her life here on earth.
 This expectancy is designed by the Lord as a motivation for holy living (Philippians 3:20; 1 Thessalonians 4:13-18; 1 John 2:28, 3:2-3).